“When you empower a woman in India, you empower the entire household, and you change the whole community.” — Asha Chaudhary, CEO

 It’s this kind of empowerment that extends into every facet of Jaipur Living, where sisters Asha, Archana, and Kavi Chaudhary have shaped the company into the progressive innovator it is today.

-“Our parents treated their three daughters like we could achieve anything boys could, and that gave me the confidence to go after anything I wanted,” says Asha.
+“Growing up, my mother and father did everything they could to give their three daughters every opportunity a man would have, and that gave me the confidence to go after anything I wanted,” says Asha.
 “My father moved a thousand miles across India from Rajasthan to Gujarat because he heard it was the most progressive place in the country to raise daughters.
 He uprooted his entire life and left his whole family because he knew that he wanted to give his daughters the same opportunities boys have.”